 This set of pages is intended as a companion to the DiscoverLife key to Andrena females.
 The DL key is not for the faint of heart; it contains 100 trait descriptors, and 521 taxa, likely close to the US total.
 Though daunting, DL is intended for the non-specialist, people that don't have large collections or fluency in the technical language of taxonomists.
 The key is mainly in plain English.
 It offers figures and images to explain characters.
 It is interactive - a user can winnow down the list of possible matches using only characters they can interpret with some confidence.
+However: A new user will struggle, until they have spent a hundred hours thinking hard about the characters, looking up the occasional difficult term, and getting it wrong too many times.
+At least, that has been my experience.
+What the key - any key - needs is really clear photos that show what a trait condition looks like under a scope.
+I've been adding these to the DL key, and I repurpose them here, so that I can show them at hi-res [click images to enlarge], and with explanatory comment.
+Click any image for a larger magnification. |

 Vertex | Antenna | Fovea| Clypeus | Malar space | Labral process | Pronotum | Scutum | Propodeum | Wing | Corbicula | Pygidium | Tibia | Scopa | Spurs|

-Examples using the DL Guide: A. wilkella (MI) |A. wilkella male (MI) | A. placata (MI) |A. imitatrix (MI) | A. carlini (MI) | A. crataegi (MI) | A. salicifloris (OR) | A. nasonii (MI) | A. chlorogaster (OR) | A. carolina male (MI) | A. auricoma (OR) | A. astragali (OR)
+A. erythronii (MI) | A. wilkella (MI) |A. cressonii?
+(MI) |A. erythronii (MI) |A. placata (MI) |A. imitatrix (MI) | A. carlini (MI) | A. crataegi (MI) | A. salicifloris (OR) | A. forbesii (MI) | A. nasonii (MI) | A. pallidofovea (NV) |

 Vertex height (or length) is the distance between a lateral ocellus and the posterior edge of the head.
 The good thing about this character is that it is always visible, though it is difficult to gauge accurately, even with a reticle.